ys-sherzad/rn-awesome-travel-app-design/README.md

-# A Minimal React Native Reanimated Example
+# A Minimal RN Reanimated-2 Example